DanieleDeSensi/peafowl/README.md

     ,[port_telnet] = PFWL_PROTOCOL_TELNET};
 ```

 In this way, when the framework receives a protocol on the telnet port, it will first check if the carried protocol is Telnet and, if this is not the case, it will check the other protocols.
-In a similar way, if the protocol runs over UDP instead of TCP, you have to add it to ```pfwl_well_known_ports_association_udp``` array.
+In a similar way, if the protocol runs over UDP instead of TCP, you have to add it to ```pfwl_known_ports_udp``` array.

 5) Add unit tests for the protocol.
 Suppose you are adding the support for the ```TELNET``` protocol.
 First, you need to add a ```testTelnet.cpp``` file under ```./test/```.
 This file will be automatically compiled and